noble-antwi/cybersecurity_projects/TCM Study/SOC 101/README.md

 8. X-headerer IP ot X-origninating IP: INdicates the IP of the email provider it coming from.If this is not present then you can check the received hearders section
 9. Received: There are mutiple of them which ondicates hte ralye of MTA hwich is the number of email servers that the email traverse.The received orderes are in reverese chronilogial order.

-Parsin =g email headers can also be done in an easy way by using the platform <https://mha.azurewebsites.net/> and <https://mxtoolbox.com/EmailHeaders.aspx>
+Parsing email headers can also be done in an easy way by using the platform <https://mha.azurewebsites.net/> and <https://mxtoolbox.com/EmailHeaders.aspx>

+### Email Authentication Methods

 ## SKILLS